Huleinpylo/VagrantShift/README.md

 Copy code
-Set-ExecutionPolicy Bypass -Scope Process -Force; ` iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1')) choco install virtualbox vagrant -y
+Set-ExecutionPolicy Bypass -Scope Process -Force; ` iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1')) choco install virtualbox -y choco install vagrant -y
 Clone this repository or download the Vagrantfile to your local machine.

 Open a Command Prompt or PowerShell prompt and navigate to the directory where the Vagrantfile is located.